freebsd/freebsd-quarterly/2020q2/FreshPorts.md

 ### Javascript help wanted ###

 We [recently upgraded](https://github.com/FreshPorts/freshports/commit/f620270161dd7818272dfebacacaaf26df5f37e6)
 some outdated Javascript modules.
-This broke our [Javascript based graphs](https://www.freshports.org/graphs2.php).
+This broke our [JavaScript based graphs](https://www.freshports.org/graphs2.php).
 We could use some help on fixing that please.
 The starting points are listed on that URL.
-If you need a working website to play with, please contact me with an ssh public-key.
+If you need a working website to play with, please contact me with a ssh public-key.

 Sponsor: hardware provided by [iXsystems](https://www.ixsystems.com)